diegocoxta/diegocosta.me/content/pages/index-en.md

 I'm a Engineering Manager passionate about the intersection between technology and people.
 My goal is to help technology teams achieve their full potential.

-My areas of expertise include engineering leadership, people management, software engineering, and inclusion and diversity.
-Currently, I'm in the position of Engineering Manager at Nubank and I'm always willing to share my ideas and experiences on these topics.
+I have a great interest in engineering leadership, people management, software engineering, as well as inclusion and diversity.
+Currently, I am an Engineering Manager at Nubank and I am always open to sharing my ideas and experiences on these topics.

 If you'd like to learn more about me, check out the links below!